Gabe-Thomp/Gabe-Thomp.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-I am a current undergraduate student at NC State majoring in physics and electrical engineering.
-During my time here, I have worked under the guidance of Dr. Chau-Wai Wong in federated learning.
-I am generally interested in 1) intelligent design of AI models and 2) what we can learn about intelligence by studying AI models.
-Along these lines, I believe that greater adoption of this technology in our society comes with responsibility to ensure robustness and safety.
-In this vein, research dealing with interpretability seems to be very important.
+I'm currently an undergraduate student at NC State pursuing dual degrees in physics and electrical engineering.
+I am generally interested in (1) purposeful and intelligent design of AI models, and (2) what we can learn about intelligence by studying these models.
+I believe we're living through a unique moment in history where we can study intelligence via these mathematical artifacts that we call neural networks, which are more amenable to scientific inquiry than biological brains.

+I'm particularly drawn to interpretability research, specifically applied to large-scale deep learning models.
+I believe this understanding will be crucial for building more robust and trustworthy AI systems, as well as paving the way for future improvements in AI models themselves.

-Apart from work, I love exercise, playing music, and serving the community.
+Apart from work, I love exercise, playing music, and serving in the community.
 I ran my first marathon at a 3:28 time.
 At NC State, I lead our chapter of [Musical Empowerment](https://musical-empowerment.org/), which provides free music lessons to underprivileged kids in the Raleigh-Durham area.